-Chuck McCann, 'I'm Cuckoo For Cocoa Puffs!,' Dies At 83
+Chuck McCann, Who Was 'Cuckoo For Cocoa Puffs!,' Dies At 83

-McCann was known for more than just the formative The Chuck McCann Show, he also appeared on other children's shows such as The Rootie Kazootie Club and Captain Kangaroo.
+McCann was known for more than just the formative The Chuck McCann Show.
+He also appeared on other children's shows such as The Rootie Kazootie Club and Captain Kangaroo.

 Early in his career, McCann amused children with humor and puppets, The New York Times reports: